lindekaer/lindekaer.github.io/README.md

 # Blog

 ## TODO
-- Add table of contents (use Cheerio)
 - Analyze the page using Chrome Devtools Rendering options

-- Fix scroll settings on map for mobile
+## Notes
+- Due to a bug in Leaflet, the map hijacks scroll touch events.
+Use version 7.5 or wait for fix.